emmercm/www/src/blog/_bash-euxo.md

 However, `set -e` behaves differently in some scenarios:

 > If a compound command other than a subshell returns a non-zero status because a command failed while `-e` was being ignored, the shell does not exit.
+> ...
+> If a compound command or shell function executes in a context where -e is being ignored, none of the commands executed within the compound command or function body will be affected by the -e setting, even if -e is set and a command returns a failure status.
+If a compound command or shell function sets -e while executing in a context where -e is ignored, that setting will not have any effect until the compound command or the command containing the function call completes.

 ```bash
 set -e